ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

     * _Spring Web Essentials_ chapters 8 and 10 (skip 9).
 * Lecture:
     * Build read, update and delete methods for our API.
+    * Use Docker to run Postgres.
     * Learn how Spring profiles are used to support different runtime configurations.
-    * Add configuration to connect to a Postgres database.
+    * Add a profile to use our Postgres database.
-    * Use Spring profiles to switch between the H3 in-memory database and the external Postgres database.
+    * Use profiles to switch between the H3 in-memory database and the external Postgres database.
+    * Testing our application using Postman.
 * Activities and assignments:
-    * __LAB 3:__ [Read, Update, and Delete for our API](./lab-3/README.md) &mdash; Due at the start of week 5.
+    * __LAB 3:__ [Read, Update, and Delete for our API](./lab-3/README.md) &mdash; Due at the start of week 4.

 ## Week 4 - Property Validation & JPA Entity Relationships